smallwolf1991/search-index/README.md

 require('search-index')(options, getData) // <- make a new index
 ```

 `search-index` is a freetext search library for JavaScript.
-You can use it to drop fantabulous search functionality into your javascript applications
+You can use it to drop fantabulous search functionality into your javascript applications.

 Find out how to use the `search-index` module here: